SiddharthShyniben/uno-reloaded/.github/pull_request_template.md

 Please check all applicable

 - [ ] Bug fix (non-breaking change which fixes an issue): Please specify what error or issue the bug fixes
-- [ ] New feature (non-breaking change which adds functionality): Please describe the feature or link to the diiscussion in which this has been discussed
+- [ ] New feature (non-breaking change which adds functionality): Please describe the feature or link to the discussion in which this has been discussed
   - [ ] I have created a discussion and discussed the feature
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected): Please describe why and how this major change makes the code better or link to the discussion in which this was discussed
   - [ ] I have created a discussion and discussed the change